-The following chapter is entitled "Getting Acquainted With Your Banjo" and gives hints on where to get a banjo and describes the various parts: the fingerboard, frets, pegs, etc. Then, after a short chapter on the "Scruggs Tuners," it delves into "The Anatomy of Scruggs-Style Picking," the unique three-finger style Earl Scruggs popularized and which has influence every banjo player who has picked up the instrument since Scruggs appeared on the music scene.
+The following chapter is en-titled "Getting Acquainted With Your Banjo" and gives hints on where to get a banjo and describes the various parts: the fingerboard, frets, pegs, etc. Then, after a short chapter on the "Scruggs Tuners," it delves into "The Anatomy of Scruggs-Style Picking," the unique three-finger style Earl Scruggs popularized and which has influence every banjo player who has picked up the instrument since Scruggs appeared on the music scene.

-Chapters on ''Tuning,'' "Chords," "How To Read Tablature," "How To Read Music" and "Exercises In Picking" follow before the book gets into a number of songs, including "Foggy Moun-tain Breakdown," "The Ballad of tain Breakdown," "The Ballad of Jed Clampett," "Martha White Theme" and "John Henry," that the aspirant can practice.
+Chapters on "Tuning," "Chords," "How To Read Tablature," "How To Read Music" and "Exercises In Picking" follow before the book gets into a number of songs, including "Foggy Moun-tain Breakdown," "The Ballad of Jed Clampett," "Martha White Theme" and "John Henry," that the aspirant can practice.